LoganJF/hormonaltuning/README.md

 print('Total time to process data: ', time()-start_time)
 ```

-See the documentation, or example folder, for more examples, or in python call help(functionname) to pull up the docstrings of the relevant functions
+See the documentation, or example folder, for more details or examples.
+In python you can call help(functionname) to pull up the docstrings of the relevant functions.

-hormonaltuning is currently in development; some features have not yet been implemented.
+hormonaltuning is currently in development.
-See 'Development status' below.

 Requirements
 ------------